charlietag/os_security/README.md

 # Purpose
-l.
-This is used for check if your linux server is being hacked.
+1. This is used for check if your linux server is being hacked.
-l.
-This could also help you to enhance your servers' security with firewalld and fail2ban.
+1. This could also help you to enhance your servers' security with firewalld and fail2ban.
+1.

 ## Environment
   * CentOS 7